wavefrontHQ/docs/pages/doc/logging_overview.md

 tags: [getting started, logs]
 sidebar: doc_sidebar
 permalink: logging_overview.html
-summary: Learn how you can get the unified observability experience with Tanzu Observability using metrics, traces, and logs.
+summary: Learn how you can get the unified observability experience with Tanzu Observability using metrics, events, logs, and traces.
 ---

 {% include important.html content="This document is work in progress!"%}